Best Italian Restaurants in Walnut Creek

 Polished trattoria with regional pastas and professional service, suited for business lunches that stretch into white-tablecloth dinners.
 The Lasagna Ferrarese leans porcini and béchamel for a richer profile.

-Must-Try Dishes: Lasagna Ferrarese (meat ragu, porcini, béchamel), Tagliatelle Bolognese, Gnocchi al Sugo di Cinghiale
+Lasagna Ferrarese (meat ragu, porcini, béchamel), Tagliatelle Bolognese, Gnocchi al Sugo di Cinghiale

-What makes it special: Region-driven pasta program with polished service and patio options.
+What Makes it Special: Region-driven pasta program with polished service and patio options.

 7.5